 Encourage travellers to dispose of their own waste at the end of each flight.

 Make sure that aircraft have the required personal protective equipment and supplies on board as recommended by public health and regulatory authorities.

 Consider suspending certain services (such as providing pillows and blankets) if this service increases the risk of exposure to workers.

-Train workers to wash their hands after handling luggage and paperwork.
-Ensure hand washing facilities or hand sanitizer are available, well stocked, and easily accessible.
+Train workers to wash their hands after handling luggage.
+Make sure hand washing facilities or hand sanitizer are available, well stocked, and easily accessible.

 Promote the use of self check-in and electronic boarding pass options to reduce touchpoints between workers and travellers.